lc-at/iceberg/README.md

 # Iceberg
 Iceberg is a WhatsApp chatbot designed to manage school assignments.
 This is my first Golang project.
 It was built using go-whatsapp library (https://github.com/Rhymen/go-whatsapp).
+This project is not well-documented but some things should be self-explanatory.

 ## Installation
 Before installing, make sure you have a working MySQL database, a device with WhatsApp installed, and a good internet connection.
 ```